 If you pick up a bicycle or scooter, be sure to get a helmet, too!

 A ride-on toy promotes coordination and the beginnings of pretend play.

 Toddlers love digging in sandboxes or the dirt, so give them tools to explore.

 Does your toddler wake up at the crack of not-yet-dawn?
 A toddler clock can make a world of difference.
 This new device from Amazon, which must be paired with an Echo Dot, also comes in handy for rainbow dance parties.

 Cooking with parents and pretend cooking are favorite activities at age 2.

 Stuffed animals are good for imaginative play and comfort.

 Easy setup allows this flexible road to go anywhere your toddler does, with plenty of room to play for cars and trucks.

 Mom and Dad may not love this, but banging away on a drum is a great entrée to musical instruments.

-Klein loves little buses that kids can take figures in and out of, like this one.
+Klein loves little buses and car toys that kids can take figures in and out of, like this one.